EnzoMoser/sway_de/README.md

 Run install.sh

 ## Uninstall
 There is currently no uninstall.
-You can simply delete any dotfiles you are no longer using.
+You can simply delete any files you are no longer using.